codesharpdev/Postman-Clone/README.md

 </p>

+## Key Features

+* Work on multiple tabs -
+* Make GET and POST Request
+* Send JSON in the body
+* View response of a request

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: